T

 landmark

-The seat of the German Parliament, featuring a historic building topped with a modern glass dome offering panoramic city views.
-Its history is intertwined with pivotal moments in German history.
+The seat of the German Parliament, featuring a modern glass dome offering panoramic city views.
+Its history is deeply intertwined with Germany's turbulent past and present.

 A short walk from Brandenburg Gate.